Jesse0Michael/Jesse0Michael/developer_experience.md

 - Run tests locally, **quickly** and **reliably**
 - Mock dependencies and external systems and spin up local test environments
 - Understand test failures, debug tests, and remove flakiness

+## Infrastructure as Code
+Infrastructure should be defined as code, stored in version control, and reviewed through pull requests.
+- The infrastructure will be reproducible and consistent
+- Changes to infrastructure will be auditable and not forgotten
+- Infrastructure will be easier to understand and maintain
+- Changes can be automated